-Smart phones can do a multitude of tasks, but should NOT used "WHILE DRIVING, BICYCLING ETC." Computers no longer have us confined to stationary land based equipment to be connected with the highly broadcasted, abundantly traveled World Wide Web also known as the all mighty, well traveled...
+Smart phones can do a multitude of tasks, but should NOT be used "WHILE DRIVING, BICYCLING ETC." unless conjoined by blue tooth assistence.
+Computers no longer have us confined to stationary land based equipment to be connected with the highly broadcasted, abundantly traveled World Wide Web also known as the all mighty, well traveled...
 "Information Super Highway."
 Currently, most any of the Internet transactions and applications are promotable and conveniently available by Smartphones, Tablets, IPads, and Smart-Watches.

 - Richard Mann